Clarence Davis

-Clarence Eugene Davis (born June 28, 1949) is a former American football running back who played eight seasons in the National Football League (NFL).
-He played for the Oakland Raiders from 1971 to 1978, having earlier played college football for the USC Trojans.
+Clarence Eugene Davis (born June 28, 1949) is an American former professional football player who was a running back for eight seasons with the Oakland Raiders of the National Football League (NFL) from 1971 to 1978.
+He played college football for the USC Trojans.
+He won an NFL championship with the Raiders, winning Super Bowl XI.

 Early life

 Davis was born in Birmingham, Alabama, on June 28, 1949.
 He attended Washington Preparatory High School in Los Angeles.
 He then studied at the University of Southern California, where he played for the USC Trojans from 1969 to 1970.

-He was named an All-American during his senior year in 1969, when he led the Pac-8 Conference in rushing attempts (297), rushing yards (1357), rushing touchdowns (9), plays from scrimmage (300), and yards from scrimmage (1377).
+In 1969, his junior year, Davis led the Pac-8 Conference in rushing yards (1,275), rushing attempts (282), rushing touchdowns (9), plays from scrimmage (284), and yards from scrimmage (1,287), through ten games.
+Davis also rushed for 76 yards on 15 attempts in the 1970 Rose Bowl game against Michigan, a 10–3 USC victory, in which Davis was the leading rusher.
+So it has also been reported that Davis had 1,357 yards in 297 rushing attempts in 1969.
+He was named an All-American in 1969.
+In 1970, he rushed for 972 yards (second in the Pac-8), led the Pac-8 in rushing touchdowns (9), tied for total touchdowns (11), and tied for the lead in points scored (66).
+He was selected twice as All-Pac-8.

 In 1970, he was part of USC's "all-black" backfield (the first one of its kind in Division I (NCAA) history), that included fullback Sam Cunningham and quarterback Jimmy Jones.
 Davis was one of the five USC African American starters (along with Sam Cunningham, Jimmy Jones, Charlie Weaver and Tody Smith), that played against an all-white University of Alabama football team, winning 42–21 in Birmingham on September 12, 1970.
 This game was historically significant, because it played a key role in convincing the University of Alabama and its fan base to accelerate the integration of its football team.

+In 2012, he was inducted into the USC Hall of Fame.